 Ackerman & Falcon has been representing workers' compensation claimants since 1987.
 He is familiar with the practices and procedures of the Virginia Workers' Compensation Commission, the Maryland Workers' Compensation Commission, and the D.C.
 Department of Workers' Compensation.
 Ackerman & Falcon has represented thousands of claimants and appeared at hundreds of compensation hearings.
 His goal for each case is for the clients to receive excellent medical care and return to work, while Ackerman & Falcon aggressively and ethically advocates for the client so that the maximum benefits available under the law are obtained.

-Ackerman & Falcon is the author of an article comparing the workers’ compensation laws of Virginia, Maryland and Washington, D.C., published in the Virginia Trial Lawyers Journal.
-Knowing the difference between the workers’ compensation laws in each jurisdiction can be important, because a person who works in more than one of these jurisdictions may have a choice as to where to file his or her claim, and will want to choose the jurisdiction that is most favorable.
-If you have been injured while working for an employer, please call or email Ackerman & Falcon for a free, no-obligation consultation.
+Ackerman & Falcon is the author of an article comparing the workers' compensation laws of Virginia, Maryland and Washington, D.C., published in the Virginia Trial Lawyers Journal.
+Knowing the difference between the workers' compensation laws in each jurisdiction can be important, because a person who works in more than one of these jurisdictions may have a choice as to where to file his or her claim, and will want to choose the jurisdiction that is most favorable.